-All appointments and promotions shall only be made on the basis of merit.
+All appointments and promotions shall only be made based on merit.
 All positions requiring the performance of the same duties and fulfillment of the same responsibilities shall be assigned to the same class and salary range.
-No applicant for county employment or employee shall be deprived of employment opportunities or otherwise adversely affected as an employee because of the individual's race, color, religion, sex, national origin, political affiliation, nondisqualifying handicap, or age.
+No applicant for county employment or employee shall be deprived of employment opportunities or otherwise adversely affected as an employee because of the individual's race, color, religion, sex, national origin, political affiliation, non-disqualifying handicap, or age.